DenizIsik58/traffic-speed-prediction/README.md

 ## Installation via scripts

 A BASH and PowerShell script has been written to start up docker.
-The scripts will automatically start 2 containers - a postgres container for the database and the application.
+The scripts will automatically start 2 containers - a postgres container for the database and one for the application.

 **Unix:** sh StartApplication.sh